ajmwagar/slides/OutriggerV2/src/slides.md

 ## The Telegraph

-A key invention during the Industrial Revolution was the Telegraph
+A key invention during the Industrial Revolution was the Telegraph.

 <!--A "telegraph" is a device for transmitting and receiving messages over
 long distances, i.e., for telegraphy. ...
 A telegraph message sent by an